swedenconnect/ca-headless/README.md

 The CA service application may hold any number of Certification Authority (CA) services, referred to as "**Instances**".

-Each CA instance has its own administration web page, its own CA repository and its own revocation services.
-This CA service has a simple manual administration interface for issuing and revoking certificates.
-No API is provided for receiving and validating requests from other services by automated means.
-The administration UI of this service requires login using username and password.
-While OCSP and CRL:s allways must be made available on the public internet, the admin UI can be configured to be exposed on the main service port och can be directed to a secondary service port only made available on the local network.
+Each CA instance has its own CA repository and its own revocation services.

 **This project holds two complementary tools:**